chithra-14/E-Commenrce-Hub/README.md

 # E-Commenrce-Hub
-A website that holds multiple online shopping websites which includes groceries, food, travel, cosmetics &amp; skincare
+A frontend of an website that holds multiple online shopping websites which includes groceries, food, travel, cosmetics &amp; skincare